Q. What are the event dates of the SLS World Tour?

 Q. How is the course designed?

-A. Each Street League course is designed by Rob Dyrdek and California Skateparks (www.californiaskateparks.com).
+A. Each Street League course is designed by Rob Dyrdek and Joe Ciaglia of California Skateparks (www.californiaskateparks.com).
 California Skateparks is the worldwide leader in skate plaza design and they bring an artistic approach to each plaza’s features and aesthetic design.
 Each event’s skate plaza course will have a unique design but stay within Street League’s three sections.
 Each section tests a different skill set within street skateboarding.
 The Flow Section highlights the skaters’ style and complete set of tricks as they must link together a 45-second run and utilize the entire course.
 Skaters in the Control Section perform their best technical tricks on lower features.
 The Impact Section is all about showmanship and having the resolve to attempt tricks with a high degree of difficulty on the biggest features of the course.

 Q. What is ISX instant scoring?